Article thumbnail

 Using a Virtual Machine

-If you have experience using virtualisation software such as Virtualbox or VMWare Workstation, then another way is to install or use an existing virtual Linux installation of your choice.
-Install gphoto2 from inside the virtual machine.
+If you are familiar with virtualization software such as Virtualbox or VMWare Workstation, you can opt to install or use an existing virtual Linux installation.
+Install gphoto2 from within the virtual machine.